How to increase web push CTR by optimizing CTA?

 cta-join-facebook-group

-If you do not include a CTA button to your notification but enable the "Require Interaction" feature, browsers by default add a CTA “Close”.
-Is it really something you would like your subscribers to do?
+Remember: if you do not include a CTA button to your notification but enable the "Require Interaction" feature, browsers by default add a CTA “Close”.
+Is it something you would like your subscribers to do?

 Push notifications allow you to achieve diverse marketing and sales goals, from growing your base of loyal customers through retargeting and rescuing abandoned carts to promoting special offers and new arrivals.
-Web push is ad-blocker-proof and works with every major Internet browser (Chrome, Firefox, Safari, Opera, and more).
-If you want to find out more about push notifications, we encourage you to take a look here:
+Web push is ad-blocker-proof and works with every major Internet browser (Chrome, Firefox, Samsung Browser, and more).
+If you want to find out more about push notifications, contact us at hello@pushpushgo.com.

 author photo